RayaanRA/low-level-notes/0_fundamentals/binaryArithmetic.md

 [^1]: a piece of information.

-## Two's Complement Representation
+## Signed Magnitude Representation
-The most common method of representation for signed integers.
+A method of representation for signed integers.
 The bit with the greatest value is used to represent the sign (+/-) of the number.
 1 = Negative
 0 = Positive